100% Speedtrap Sunglasses Review: Premium Sport Performance

 - Wraparound single-piece shield

 The 100% Speedtrap delivers premium wraparound coverage and optically excellent HiPER polycarbonate lenses at a fair price for a performance sport sunglass.
-The wide lens geometry suits outfield tracking and fast-reaction positions.
-The HiPER Ruby lens is one of the best contrast-enhancement options for green-field sports.
-At $120-180, it competes directly with Oakley's Flak 2.0 XL and Radar EV Path.
+The wide shield suits outfield tracking and fast-reaction positions.
+HiPER Ruby is one of the best contrast-enhancement options for grass field sports.
+At $130-180, it competes directly with Oakley's Flak 2.0 XL and Radar EV Path, and wins on field of view.

-- Wide wraparound geometry covers more of the visual field than standard dual-lens frames
+- Wide wraparound shield covers more of the visual field than standard dual-lens frames

 - Uniblock adjustable nose piece fits most face shapes securely